PydPiper/viks_SoftwareGuide/source/python/builtin_copy.rst

 - **Deep Copy**: creates **new** IDs for each object within (very slow!).
 There is no link between old and new copy

-For more description on mutable/immutable see :doc:`mutable`
+For more description on mutable/immutable see :doc:`builtin_mutable`

 For examples on copy see :ref:`list_copy`